Victoria Nuland: Biden administration

 In a February 2024 interview with CNN's Christiane Amanpour, Nuland advocated for congressional approval of a $95.34 billion aid package, which is also designated for Ukraine, by delivering the following remarks: "We have to remember that the bulk of this money is going right back into the U.S., to make those weapons."

 On March 5, 2024, it was announced Nuland will retire that month.
 She had hoped to succeed Wendy Sherman as deputy secretary of state, but President Biden nominated Kurt M. Campbell to that position.

 Personal life

-Nuland's husband, Robert Kagan, is a historian, foreign policy commentator at the Brookings Institution, and co-founder in 1998 of the neoconservative Project for the New American Century (PNAC).
+Nuland's husband, Robert Kagan, is a historian, foreign policy commentator at the Brookings Institution.
 She has two children.

 She is sometimes informally known as Toria Nuland.